semaphoreci/docs/docs/ci-cd-environment/custom-ci-cd-environment-with-docker.md

 ## Using a Docker container as your pipelines' CI/CD environment

-To run your commands inside of Docker container, define the `containers` section in your agent specification.
+To run your commands inside a Docker container, define the `containers` section in your agent specification.

 For example, in the following pipeline we will use the `semaphoreci/ruby-2.6.1`